10 Best Hamams in Istanbul + Where to Eat After Your Bath

 2. Ayasofya Hürrem Sultan Hamamı

-Their packages start from 30 minutes at €55.
+Their packages start from a 30-minute wash.
 If you choose to go all out, you’ll get to go home with a cute goody bag at the end and you can chill at the vitamin bar.
 All packages include the natural olive oil soap, kese (the loofah mitt), shampoo, conditioner, and shower gel in addition to the usual freebies.

-Another fantastic fact: this is one of those historic baths that open from early morning to late night.
+It also keeps long hours, from early morning to late night.
 If you really wish to pamper yourself, you can get a variety of massages from your face to your feet.

 You can make a reservation at Ayasofya Hürrem Sultan Hamamı here.